Sonic the Hedgehog 2: Conflicts and cut content

 The development was complicated by the cultural and language barriers between the Japanese and American developers.
 The Japanese were used to crunch conditions, with Cerny noting they often worked through the night and slept in their cubicles.
 In contrast, the Americans locked the STI offices at night.
-Cerny had envisioned the Japanese acting as mentors to the Americans, but cooperation was difficult since the Americans could not speak Japanese.
+Cerny had envisioned the Japanese acting as mentors to the Americans, but the language barrier made cooperation difficult.
 Stitt recalled Yasuhara as easy to work with, but Naka as "an arrogant pain in the ass" not interested in working with Americans.
 Skelly said that Naka would have been happier working with an all-Japanese team.

-During the development, Cerny left STI; he said that he left as development concluded, though Sega executive Masaharu Yoshii recalled that he departed around halfway through.
+During development, Cerny left STI; he said that he left as development concluded, though the Sega executive Masaharu Yoshii recalled that he departed around halfway through.
 Cerny left partly because of the rising tensions between the Japanese and American developers, feeling the Americans were not treated respectfully.
 Further complicating this was STI's involvement with the Sonic franchise and Naka's desire to oversee development personally, as well as Sega of America's initial hesitation to assist given their lack of confidence in the Sonic character.
 Yoshii was installed as the temporary head of STI and was credited as Sonic 2's director.
 He said that the situation was severe because Sega of America was "betting everything" on Sonic 2, but the STI staff did not display any stress and remained optimistic that the project would be finished.